beabee-communityrm/telegram-bot/README.md

 # Beabee Telegram Bot

-This repository contains the source code for the Beabee Telegram Bot.
+This repository contains the source code for the Beabee Telegram Bot prototype.

 ## Development